 Interpretation planning starts with understanding the full suite of stories that matter and stories that should be told, and those that might not be priorities.
-For the purposes of the interpretation framework, proposed themes are presented to demonstrate the breadth of stories connected to Tunney's Pasture that could be explored through public engagement as part of the Interpretation Plan.
+For the purposes of the interpretation framework, proposed themes are presented to demonstrate the breadth of stories connected to Tunney's Pasture that could be explored through public engagement as part of the interpretation and commemoration plan to be developed for the site.
+These themes are: Indigenous Knowledge and History, People, Innovation, and Environment and Design.